cxw42/TabFern/INTERNALS.md

    - `static/assets/`: icons, CSS, ...
  - `t/`: Jasmine tests of TabFern.
 Note that not everything has a test yet.
  - `tools/`: Scripts used during the build process
+ - 'var/': Files that vary depending on build options

 Outputs: